brianmodra/ktc/README.md

 # KTC

+Note!
+This is a POC.

+As such, it is possible I have checked in half working code, or forgotten to check in something.
+I'm in the middle of integrating with a tripple extractor written in Python, and adding a PHP/Vue/Typescript simple web front end.
+None of that is checked in yet.
+The Java-based OpenIE is old and not as nimble as the newer one in Python, but I want to use the Java
+Pekko and Jena back end for scalability, using other libraries in other languages where appropriate.
+Connection to Python will be via an actor that communicates to the Python program.

 ## Documentation of Standard Vocabularies Used in the KTC Project

 This project now uses established semantic web vocabularies where possible,